 One can create a function using (fn ..) as well.
 This returns a value that can be bound to a name and can be passed to another function, and can be returned from your funciton etc.

 Looping in Clojure

 Let’s understand the looping in Clojure with an example,

-for construct in many other programming languages.
+You would have noticed by now that the loop form in Clojure is not similar to the for construct in many other programming languages.
 It is like the way it is there to do recursion based iterations rather than making changes with side-effects based looping.

-loop in Clojure starts with initial binding values for the loop.
+The loop in Clojure starts with initial binding values for the loop.
 In our example above, we are binding x with names.
 We had already defined names a line before, and here we tell the loop form to start looping with the initial value of x as defined by the names.
 Then there is the loop body.

 An interesting thing to note here is that it includes a recur form inside it.
 The recur form must have the same number of bindings as defined in the loop’s starting.
 We then use the when conditional to see if the size of x is greater than 0 with (pos? (count names)).

 We print the first name in a formatted string (str "friend of" (first names)) if the size is greater than 0 and ask to rerun the loop with the rest of the names (rest names).
 The loop exits when the condition fails to match i.e., when all the names are taken out using the rest function, and the size of names drop to zero.

 That’s it for today folks.
 Hope the content in this post helped you get

 I am a Product Engineer, leading the event-driven development framework team in Gojek.
 I have been writing Clojure for the past three years on and off at work.